tidyverse/tidyverse.org/content/articles/2018-11-parsnip-internals.markdown

  6. ✖ The system in `caret` rigidly defines what parameters can be tuned.
 It is a bit of a walled garden in this respect.
  7. ✔ Code like `MASS::lda` is exposed if it is contained in a package's `R` directory.
 Because of this, there was a large number of package dependencies in early versions. `caret` was almost intolerable when it came time for CRAN to check the package.
 One way that I fixed this was to compile these code modules in an R list object and treat that as _data_ in the package.
 In this way, the package R files do not contain much specific model code and, many formal dependencies are avoided.
  8. ✔ The ellipses (`...`) are heavily utilized here.
 This makes passing other arguments to the underlying fitting function trivial.
 This is probably still my favorite thing about the S language.
  8. ✖ In some cases, `caret` needs to intercept an object that might be in the ellipses in order to  modify the value.
 For example, the main tuning parameters for [`rpart`](https://www.rdocumentation.org/packages/rpart/versions/4.1-13/topics/rpart) models are in [`rpart.control`](https://www.rdocumentation.org/packages/rpart/versions/4.1-13/topics/rpart.control).
 If a user passes in an argument by the name of `control`, it will need to be captured and the appropriate arguments (like `cp`, `maxdepth`, or `minsplit`) are modified without changing the other arguments.
-That's not hard to do but it eliminates the nice parts that you get by using the ellipses.
+That's not hard to do but it eliminates the benefits you get by using the ellipses.
 In the end, `do.call("rpart", args)` is used to fit the model.
 The downside of this is that the _data_ objects are embedded in `args` and, as an unhappy side-effect, the _data set gets embedded in `rpart`'s call object_.
 That's really bad.

 When I began at RStudio, I had already been thinking about a different and, hopefully more elegant, way to do this for `tidymodels`.

 # A focus on calls and quosures

-When `parsnip` fits a model, it constructs a call object that will be evaluated to create the model fit object (`rlang::call2` is excellent).
+When `parsnip` fits a model, it constructs a call object that will be evaluated to create the model fit object (`rlang::call2()` is excellent).
 For example, if we were doing this "by-hand" for something simple like `glm`, an initial function using `rlang` could be:

 ```r